 - Acupressure.

-- Aromatherapy.
+- 2. Aromatherapy.

 - 3. Hypnotism.

 - 4. Massage therapy.

 - 5. Rolfing.

-- 6. Adventure-based therapy, wilderness therapy, outdoor therapy, or similar programs.
+- 6. Wilderness, adventure, camping, outdoor, or other similar programs.

-- 7. Art therapy, music therapy, dance therapy, horseback therapy and other forms of alternative treatment as defined by the National Center for Complementary and Integrative Health (NCCIH) of the National Institutes of Health.
+- 7. Art therapy, music therapy, dance therapy, animal-assisted therapy and other forms of alternative treatment as defined by the National Center for Complementary and Integrative Health (NCCIH) of the National Institutes of Health.
 This exclusion does not apply to Manipulative Treatment and non-manipulative osteopathic care for which Benefits are provided as described in Section 1: Covered Health Care Services.